Cornelia Cole Fairbanks

-Cornelia "Nellie" Cole Fairbanks (January 14, 1852 – October 24, 1913) was the wife of Charles W. Fairbanks, the 26th vice president of the United States.
-During her husband's tenure she held the unofficial position of the second lady of the United States from 1905 to 1909.
-She was at the forefront of the women's suffrage movement and considered a pathfinder to politics for American women in the 20th and 21st centuries.
+Cornelia "Nellie" Cole Fairbanks (January 14, 1852 – October 24, 1913) was the wife of Vice President Charles W. Fairbanks.
+During her husband's tenure she was the second lady of the United States from 1905 to 1909.
+She was a leader in the women's suffrage movement and considered a pathfinder to politics for American women in the 20th and 21st centuries.

 Early life and education, marriage and family

-She was born in 1852 in Marysville, Ohio, the daughter of Ohio State Senator Philander Cole and Dorothy Witter.
-She attended the Ohio Wesleyan Female College, where she graduated with an A.B. in 1872.
+Cornelia Cole was born in 1852 in Marysville, Ohio, the daughter of Ohio State Senator Philander Cole and his wife, Dorothy (Witter) Cole.
+She attended the Ohio Wesleyan Female College, from which she earned an A.B. in 1872.